-Since the Facebook Pixel is the ultimate measurement tool for tracking campaigns and building audiences, we’ve integrated both, Facebook pixel, and the Server-Side API (Facebook doesn’t have a Postback URL.)
+Since the Facebook Pixel is the ultimate measurement tool for tracking campaigns and building audiences, we’ve integrated both, the Facebook pixel, and the Server-Side API (Facebook doesn’t have a Postback URL.)

 This way, you are not only accurately tracking all your conversions back to Facebook, but you are also sending a clear signal to Facebook that you are trying to make the most out of the tools they provide.